lkuchenb/EntrezDownloader/README.md

 This will generate a list of XML results returned by each batch invocation.
 Additionally, a list of IDs that were part of failed batches is returned.

 To get more interpretable results, you can pass a function to `efetch()` that processes the results right after they are fetched.
-E.g you might want to use the Biopython Entrez XML parser:
+E.g you might want to use the Biopython Entrez XML parser to parse the XML and turn it into individual records:

 ```python
 import io